JakeSidSmith/tsb/README.md

 - You must set `"sourceMap": true` in your `tsconfig.json` to output source maps
 - You must choose an ES module for the `tsconfig.json` `"module"` option e.g. `"ESNext"` ([why?](#why-es-modules))
-- You should include `"tsb.config.ts"` in your `tsconfig.json` `"include"` option to ensure this is type checked
+- You should include `"tsb.config.ts"` in your `tsconfig.json` `"include"` option to ensure this is type checked (but we'll do that for you during a build anyway)
 - You must install compatible React dependencies to enable [React hot-loading](#react-hot-loading)

 ## Install